Which Came First: The Content or the Campaign?

 2. Both teams need to share their goals and strategies.
 It’s not enough to stop at what and why.
 Both Content and Demand Gen teams need to share their strategies and incorporate them into daily work and projects for more collaborative workflows and outcomes.

 3. Communication is key.
-This might mean using solutions like Slack for regular communication throughout the workday, or more in-person meetings (remember, the data showed that more meetings equaled more effective marketing efforts.)
-Keeping the communication flowing means better understanding between the two teams.
+This might mean reaching out more to coworkers and employees or increasing the frequency of meetings (remember, the data showed that more meetings equaled more effective marketing efforts.)
+Keeping up regular communication means better understanding between the two teams.
+In a virtual setting, staying connected through online meetings or resources, like “Slack”, are great ways to ensure a clear and efficient flow of communication.

 4. Regular reporting and progress check-ins.
 Keeping teams updated with how projects are progressing, and explaining results across the board in a way that everyone can understand will help team members know what’s working and what’s not.
 This keeps everyone on the same page as projects progress, and allows strategies to be tweaked and perfected along the way more effectively.